pinoyyid/googleDriveTransferOwnership/README.md

 If you encounter any problems, please edit tof.cfg and set debug:true.
 Then run again and email me the log output.

+## The gotchas

+As we discussed on email, the above procedure changes ownership but leaves the original users with Write access.
+This allows them to delete files and folders.
+  The files will not be deleted, but they will be removed from their parent folder.

+As I mentioned in one of my early emails, there is a bug in Drive that it is only possible to change the ownership of Google files.
+If you see

+     [M154] Error: Could not add new owner permission com.google.api.client.googleapis.json.GoogleJsonResponseException: 400 Bad Request

+     "message" : "Bad Request.
+User message: \"You can't yet change the owner of this item.
+(We're working on it.)\"",

+then that's what happened.
+They've been working on it for years.
+This post on Google Plus refers https://plus.google.com/+RoySmith/posts/1LaTMRBtbsk.